nf-core/website/markdown/events/2022/hackathon-march-2022.md

 To keep things manageable, we will organise into the groups.
 You are free to change groups as you wish during the hackathon.

-We will also have talks and presentations during the hackathon.
+We will also have additional events during the hackathon.
-These will be focused on making pipeline-related graphics and customising MultiQC reports.
+These will be a presentation on making pipeline-related graphics and a helpdesk for customising MultiQC reports.
 Please see [below](#talks) for more information.

 ## Group 1 - Pipeline documentation